valentin-panov/source_map/README.md

 WEB VERSION: https://valentin-panov.github.io/source_map/

-The JavaScript sources executed by the browser are often transformed in some way from the original sources created by a developer.
-For example:
+One day Michael found himself hopelessly lost in the dense woods.
+As panic set in, he stumbled upon a weathered map tucked beneath a moss-covered rock.
+Determined to find his way, he studied the map intently and discovered a faint trail leading towards some intriguing place..

-- sources are often combined and minified to make delivering them from the server more efficient.
+Do you ever try to investigate the JavaScript sources that are downloaded by the browser?
+They are often entangled, combined and minified to make delivering them from the server more efficient, and may be unlike the sources created by a developer.
-- JavaScript running on a page is often machine-generated, as when compiled from a language like TypeScript.

 In these situations, it’s much easier to debug the original source, rather than the source in the transformed state that the browser has downloaded.